The Secrets To Eye-Popping Tie-Dye Shirts, Every Time

 You also need heat.

-Though, mixing it up and dying the fabric is the same as the other types of dyes, even though the ingredients are different.
+Though, mixing it up and dyeing the fabric is the same as the other types of dyes, even though the ingredients are different.
 Learn how to do it in the video below:

 While it's more complicated than Procion MX, Acid dye also has a few more ways you can process the material.
 You can certainly use the stovetop, washing machine and a thicker version of the dye to paint with an Acid dye.